 The employment agreement with Mr. Paquette was most recently renewed effective January 1, 2021 (and otherwise would have expired December 31, 2020), and is scheduled to expire December 31, 2022.
 In conjunction with that renewal, his agreement was amended to extend certain relocation benefits until that date.
 The employment agreement with Ms. Brown is scheduled to expire December 31, 2022.
 The employment agreement with Mr. Shaw expired December 31, 2021.
-The employment agreement with Mr. Dirks was scheduled to expire December 31, 2021.
-The employment agreement with Mr. Dirks was scheduled to expire December 31, 2021.
+The employment agreement with Mr. Dirks was scheduled to expire December 31, 2021, but terminated upon his retirement on April 1, 2021.
 The employment letter with Mr. Laws is for no specified term and may be terminated by either party generally at any time.